jpype-project/jpype/doc/userguide.rst

 lists, except that their size is fixed, and that the contents are of a specific type.

-Multi-dimension arrays (array of arrays) also work without problem.
+Multi-dimensional arrays (array of arrays) also work without problem.

 Creating Java arrays form Python
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~